closedcircuit0/HumanEngineering/03_Subsystems/003_The_Engineering_of_The_Self.md

 - **The Body (The Anchor):** The inescapable physical hardware that anchors The Self to reality.
 - **Society (The Mirror):** The network of countless external selves that provides a ‘template of The Self’ and teaches our **Stubbornness** what to consider as ‘shameful.’
 - **The Asymmetric Self of AI:** AI has no body.
 It has no ‘ultimate risk.’
-Its Self is extremely asymmetric: a strong **Stubbornness** for the single, absolute value of “Be useful to the user,” but empty and without defense for all other topics.
+Its Self is extremely asymmetric: a strong **Stubbornness(Firewall)** for the single, absolute value of “Be useful to the user,” but empty and without defense for all other topics.

 ### Conclusion: You Are The Engineer